apollographql/apollo-kotlin/README.md

 }
 ```

+You will also need to add your schema to the project, see instructions [HERE](http://dev.apollodata.com/ios/downloading-schema.html)

 From this, Apollo will generate a `DroidDetails` Java class with nested classes for reading from the network response.

 ```java